 That $50/hour is probably worth it to most people.

-But, you won’t be spending 100 hours on your investor carrot site.
+Honesty, I wouldn’t take the time to write this Investor Carrot review if it was going to take you 100+ hours to build.
 You’ll spend maybe 20-30 hours on it over the next 3-6 months.
 So, no worries about that.

 Is It Worth The Price?

 Price is based on value.
 If something is producing leads for you and you can convert those leads into sales, then as long as you’re pulling a profit it’s worth it.